Sienci-Labs/Resources/longmill/assembly/lm-xz-axis-gantry.md

 ![](/_images/_longmill/_assembly/_xzaxis_gantry/lm_xzaxis_p28_VWheels.JPG "Install the first two v-wheels from the other side."){.aligncenter .size-medium}

 Now attach the bottom two v-wheel sets.
-These attach with regular M5-nylock nuts and need to be <strong>tightly fastened</strong> into place.
+These attach with regular M5-nylock nuts and need to be <b>tightly fastened</b> into place.
 You can do this with a size 4 Allen key and the included 8mm wrench.

 ![](/_images/_longmill/_assembly/_xzaxis_gantry/lm_xzaxis_p29_Holes.jpg "These are the two holes which we’ll put the next two v-wheels into."){.aligncenter .size-medium}